Declaring a Major or Minor

 Minor Requirements

 Students choosing Political Science as a minor field must take a minimum of 15 graded units of course work with a C or better, including at least 9 advanced units.
-No more than three units may be counted from among the following: Directed Readings, Directed Research, Teaching Practicum, CAPS, or credits from another institution including study abroad.
-You cannot double-count any credits for a political science minor with any other major or minor.
+No more than 3 units may be counted from among the following: POLSCI 3199 Teaching Practicum in Political Science POLSCI 4912 Directed Readings, POLSCI 4913 Directed Research, summer school, courses in the School of Continuing & Professional Studies, or credits from another institution (including study abroad).

 Subfield Concentrations